MIMI-wfp/MIMI1-archive/CONTRIBUTING.md

 ```
 MIMI/
 ├─ CONTRIBUTING.md    <<<<<<<<<<<<<<<<<<<<<<<<<< YOU ARE HERE
-├─ data_rich/                              * editable and executable code for all projects/analysis relating to data-rich contexts
+├─ data_rich/                              * code for all projects/analysis relating to data-rich contexts
 │  ├─ gp/
 │  ├─ hospitalisation/
 │  ├─ mortality/